 This version of “The Princess and the Pea” is a bit different from the story you may know.
 Let’s hear this one.

 Once upon a time there was a Princess who noticed just about everything.
 Not only would she notice fresh footsteps on the grass, but she could also tell whose footsteps they were.
 Let’s say you were looking for a book.
-The Princess knew what row of the bookshelves to go, and how many books to count from the right or the left to find that one.
+The Princess knew what row of the bookshelves to go to at the library, and how many books to count over to find it.
 Often the Princess kept her observations to herself – who wants to hear these sorts of things all the time?
 Yet every day and each moment, she noticed things.

 The Princess lived in a castle where everything was tidy and in its proper spot.
 The servants at the castle were forever dusting and putting things right.
-It was a place where everything looked perfect.
+The walls were white, bright, and glistening.

 The Princess pried open the coach window and a gush of rain soaked her face.
 She climbed out the window and sloshed to the front of the coach.
 She took hold of one flapping rein, then the other.
 Mud splashed all over and rain soaked her dress, but she couldn’t think of that.
 She gave the reins a gentle tug, and the horse reared up again.

 With a steady voice, the Princess calmed the animal, and it slowed to a trot.
 She could tell by an opening of the high weeds ahead that a path must be there.
-Surely the path would lead to a road, and she could follow the road back home.
-But then again, she thought, while she was asleep the horse could have trotted off in any direction.
-Following the path, she looked to the right and the left as the coach rode on, looking for a farm or crossing she knew.
+Surely that path would lead to a road, and she could follow the road back home.
+But then again, she worried, while she was asleep the horse could have trotted off in any direction.
+Once her coach was on the path, she looked to the right and the left, searching for a farm or crossing she knew.
 Yet she saw nothing that looked familiar.
 Where was she, anyway?

 The sky was darkening.
 The Princess knew her horse needed water.
 And she was getting hungry, too.
 Above the treetops on a hill beyond she noticed the spire of a castle.
 A royal family may be kind enough to offer her a warm meal and a bed for the night.
 She found a path at the bottom of the hill and took it toward the castle.
 The path was steep and rocky, and she led the horse with care.

-Still, the coach hit a tree root - something cracked!
+But the coach hit a tree root and something cracked!
 A wheel had broken.
 In the distance she noticed the soft branches of weeping willow trees.
-She knew that meant water was nearby, probably a pond, since those trees like to be by water.
+She knew that meant water must be nearby, probably a pond, since weeping willow trees like to be beside water.
 There her horse could refresh itself.
 And she could see what she could do to fix the coach.

 Leading the horse to the pond, another cracking sound.
 Then the coach started to slip backwards!
-She reached quickly to grab the edge of the coach but also needed to hold onto the horse’s reins, so she missed it.
-The coach bumped backward down the hill. he Princess could do nothing but to watch it go, with despair.
+She reached quickly to grab the edge of the coach but as she also needed to hold onto the horse’s reins, she missed it.
+The coach bumped backward down the hill.
+In despair, the Princess could do nothing but to watch it go.
 After the horse had drunk its fill, the Princess climbed onto its back, wet and slippery as it was, and they continued up the path to the castle’s gate.

-Knock, knock!
+Knock, knock on the gate.
 Who would hear her in this downpour?
 After a few minutes a servant girl, holding a shawl above her head, opened the castle’s gate.
-I do not know who was more surprised - the servant girl, on seeing a young lady soaked and covered with dripping mud from head to toe, or the Princess, shocked by what she saw through the gate as it creaked open.
+I do not know who was more surprised - the servant girl, on seeing a young lady soaked and covered with dripping mud from head to toe, or the Princess, who was shocked by what she spied through the gate as it creaked open.

 The Princess asked if she might stay the night and the servant kindly ushered her into the castle grounds.
 The Princess took one look around and gasped.
-Knee-high with broken wheels, fallen-down sheds, gardens gone wild, and critters scuffling under the debris – the Princess had never seen such a mess.
+Just as she thought from her first glance, debris was everywhere.
+Broken wheels up to one's knees, fallen-down sheds, gardens gone wild, critters scuffling under the debris – the Princess had never seen such a mess!
 “I can only imagine what this castle looks like inside,” she thought with a shudder.
 But when one needs a place to stay for the night, one tends to overlook this sort of thing.
 And so she smiled at the servant.